openxpki/openxpki/doc/reference/configuration/workflows/enroll.rst

 always choosen if the subject of request and signer do not match, so it is often hit by accident when Renewal or Initial Enrollment are made with "wrong" subjects.

+For SCEP the signature on the SCEP PKCS7 container is the TTP, for EST/RPC the TTP is the TLS client certificate used to make the connection.

 Workflow Logic
 --------------